Woman holding hot cup of coffee, with heart shape foam as a natural drink to lower cholesterol

 Berries are nature's candy and blending them into a smoothie is not only a treat for your taste buds but also for your heart.
 Rich in antioxidants and fiber, berries can help lower cholesterol and improve heart health.

-Get more Cholesterol Lowering Smoothies here
+Try these Cholesterol Lowering Smoothies too.

 Coffee: The Morning Ritual

-Ah, coffee – the elixir of life for many of us.
-Good news: your morning ritual could be helping your cholesterol levels.
 Moderate coffee consumption has been linked to a lower risk of heart disease in women.
-Just remember to hold back on the cream and sugar as much as you can.
+Just remember to go easy on the cream and sugar.

 Cocoa: Because Chocolate